ibm-cloud-docs/assistant/skill-dialog-add.md

 You can add one dialog skill to an assistant.
 You must open the assistant tile and add the skill to the assistant from the assistant configuration page; you cannot choose the assistant that will use the skill from within the skill configuration page.
 One dialog skill can be used by more than one assistant.

-1. From the Assistants tab, click to open the tile for the assistant to which you want to add the skill.
+1. From the Assistants page, click to open the tile for the assistant to which you want to add the skill.

 1. Click **Add Dialog Skill**.